BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Ms. George handles that tension with great nuance.
-In part, she handles it through Sam's bond with his pet falcon.
+In part, she handles it through Sam's bond with his pet falcon, Frightful.
 </p>

 <blockquote>